-Important: If you are in current or permanent employment or are looking for a new job for personal reasons (e.g. higher earnings/change of residence ), you are not threatened by impending unemployment and receive no funding from the recruitment budget.
+Important: If you have a current or permanent job or are looking for a new job for personal reasons (e.g. higher earnings/change of residence), you are not at risk of unemployment and do not receive support from the recruitment budget.

 Tip: The Federal Ministry of Education and Research (BMBF) also offers a .
 Comprehensive advice and information on the recognition of your foreign educational or professional qualifications can also be obtained from the or at